WarStalkeR/FFU-BR/README.md

 `--ADD--` just adds the entry to the existing data as is, doesn't care about array type.
 `--INS--` inserts the entry at designated index, shifting whatever was at this index forward.

-**Note**: make sure that precisely modified arrays start from any command.
+**Note:** make sure that precisely modified arrays start from any command.
 Otherwise, they will be copied as is and you're pretty much asking for a trouble.
 Same applies to sub-arrays, except first goes number of modifier row in the array - loader can't do anything with row number, but without command and will tell you about it.